B.A. Middle Level Education

 The Middle Level Education program, initiated at Coastal Carolina in 2004, prepares graduates to meets the educational requirements for South Carolina teacher licensure in grades 5-8.
 The program enables candidates to become knowledgeable about (1) the developmental characteristics of young adolescents, (2) the range of individual differences of young adolescents, and (3) the implications that adolescent growth and development may have on teaching and learning.

 Candidates are trained to demonstrate skill in creating, designing, and implementing curriculum and instructional activities that are based on standards (state and national), are interdisciplinary in nature, demonstrate integration of technology in curriculum planning and instruction, and are developmentally appropriate for the social, emotional, physical, and intellectual needs of young adolescents between the ages of 10 and 14.

 Admission to the Professional Program in Teacher Education

-- Passing scores on all 3 areas of Praxis I (Reading, Writing and Math) OR
+- Earn passing scores on all three areas of Praxis I or meet the exemption policy;

-- Professional Behavior and Dispositions Self-Evaluation completed in LiveText
+- Complete a Professional Behavior and Dispositions Self-Evaluation; and

 Beyond the Classroom